Skip to content

 We’ve summarized the different onboarding phases below so you understand what you’re getting into.

-[This summary is taken from our comprehensive “Ultimate Guide to Whole Life for IBC”.
+[This summary is taken from our comprehensive “Starter Guide to Whole Life for IBC”.
 Downloading this thorough PDF guide will certainly help you be more knowledgeable regardless of who you end up working with.]

 Choosing an IBC Agent to Work With